-Did you know more than 57 million Americans freelance, according to the Freelancing in America report.
+Did you know more than 57 million Americans are freelancers?
+That’s around 30% of the American workforce.

 I myself was freelancing for nearly 10 years before starting my S Corp, and I’ve experienced firsthand the ups and downs that come with taking on clients, managing the workload, pricing your services and so much more.